Uniform bounds on periodic points of polynomials with good reduction: From p -adic fields to number fields

-We highlight how the inequality in Corollary \ref{cor:2-quadratic-field} can be an equality or a strict inequality through the following example, in which there are $4$ periodic points over the quadratic extension $F/\Q_2$ but $2$ or $4$ periodic points over the quadratic extension $K/\Q$.
+We highlight how the number of periodic points of $\phi_{2,c}$ in Corollary \ref{cor:2-quadratic-field} can vary through the following example, in which there are $4$ periodic points over the quadratic extension $F/\Q_2$ but $2$ or $4$ periodic points over the quadratic extension $K/\Q$.

 \begin{example} Let $K = \Q(\sqrt{5})$, $K' = \Q(\sqrt{-3})$, and $F = K_2 = K'_2 = \Q_2(\sqrt{5})$.
-Over $F$, the quadratic polynomial $\phi \coloneq X^2 - 1$ has two fixed points $\{\frac{1}{2} \pm \frac{\sqrt{5}}{2}\}$ and two periodic points $\set{0, 1}$ of exact period $2$, as shown in Figure \ref{figurediagram}.
-These are also the four periodic points of $\phi$ over $K$, but $\set{0, 1}$ are the only two periodic points of $\phi'$ over $K'$.
+Over $F$, the quadratic polynomial $\phi \coloneq X^2 - 1$ has two fixed points $\{\frac{1}{2} \pm \frac{\sqrt{5}}{2}\}$ and two periodic points $\set{-1, 0}$ of exact period $2$, as shown in Figure \ref{figurediagram}.
+These are also the four periodic points of $\phi$ over $K$, but $\set{-1, 0}$ are the only two periodic points of $\phi'$ over $K'$.
 Note that Corollary \ref{cor:2-quadratic-field} does not distinguish between $K$ and $K'$ since $2$ is inert in both fields. \end{example}